eastgenomics/primer_designer/README.md

     -p - Specifies position of a base around which primers need to be designed
-    -r - Specifies range of nucleotides around which primers need to be designed -b - Specifies breakpoints locations to design primers for fusion genes; requires the input to be in this format: chr1:pos:side:strand_chr2:pos:side:strand, where side is after or before the breakpoint.
+    -r - Specifies range of nucleotides around which primers need to be designed -b - Specifies breakpoints locations to design primers for fusion genes; requires the input to be in this format: chr1:pos:side:strand_chr2:pos:side:strand, where side is after (a) or before (b) the breakpoint.
 The position is included in all of the calculations.

---hg19 | grch37 | grch38
+--grch37 | --grch38
   (required) Specifies the reference genome.

 -o